SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.9.md

 <!-- MR 10.3.0 [CU18] / 10.4.0 [CU6] - FR 10.4.9 -->

-Up to now, when data was being loading into a table component, the "Loading" bar would incorrectly be displayed behind the data in the first table row.
+When data was being loading into a table component of which the appearance of a column had been customized, the "Loading" bar would incorrectly be displayed behind the data in the first table row.